zxrepo/tbblue/docs/PI2CSPIreadme.txt

 On the Next:

 Port 0xE7 now selects the Raspberry PI on bits 2 (/CE0) and 3 (/CE1).
-Victor comments: "For some reason the Pi SPI port have 2 CS lines...
+Victor comments: "For some reason the PI SPI port have 2 CS lines...
 With a quick search I believe both can be used, but to keep the things simple, I'm using CE 0 on bit 2 port E7."